Five Reasons why you Should Consider a Virtual Internship at Global People Transitions

 1. You Learn an Awful Lot About Global Mobility

-From the most administrative and practical aspects of setting up an international assignment to the most hidden and psychological facets of family relocation and culture shock, I learnt that being a Global Mobility expert means much more than getting the conversion rate right.
+From the most administrative and practical aspects of setting up an international assignment to the most hidden and psychological facets of family relocation and culture shock, I learned that being a Global Mobility expert means much more than getting the conversion rate right.

 2. You get the international vibe